Oyelowo/coding_practice/blockchain/ethereum-solidity/gotchas-and-rules.md

 NB: you spend gas to modify and store data on the network.
 Whoever is creating a contract has to pay the gas fee.
 This then starts to affect the cost of using our application. e.g imagine people have to pay to create a post on linkedin, this starts to affect the cost of using linkedin which may prevent users.
-This limits the type of application you can build on ethereum but there are ways aroud this.
+This limits the type of application you can build on ethereum but there are ways around this.

+When working with an array, you have to access an individual element by providing the index.

+As at now(2018-2021), In solidity, you can build nested dynamic array, but not yet supported in the ABI/JS/Web3 bridge.
+Since string is stored as a dynamic array, it means we cannot have array of string.

+e.g `["red", "green", "blue"]`
+Here, the strings themselves are stored as dynamic array, thus with the above caveat, they cannot yet be stored in an array, which will make the entire thing a nested array